Image Credits: midoriya21/shutterstock.com

 Undertaking the Work

-Construction of concrete foundations does require a preparation process for the concrete mix but what is equally important is how to test the soil, select the concrete, get the concrete delivered and how to handle the concrete once it is delivered.
+The construction of concrete foundations does require a preparation process for the concrete mix.
+It is, however, equally important to test the soil, select the correct concrete, have this delivered, and to be knowledgeable on how to handle the concrete.

 - Soil compaction

 For any kind of concrete foundation, the most important initial process is soil compaction, which removes excess moisture and reduces air voids in the soil below and that which surrounds the area in which the foundations are to be built.

 The following process will enable you to judge whether the soil on which you intend to construct a concrete foundation has a sufficient amount of water for compaction.

 - Take some soil and squeeze it to form the shape of a tennis ball.

 - Drop this soil ball down from a height of 1 ft.

 - Ordinarily, the soil ball will hold together when the moisture content is favorable and will then break into uniform pieces once dropped.